Confession time: I binged again. It sucks.

 I stopped binge eating by developing “grit”

-As I’ve practiced the SDF for the last couple years (with extra diligence the last 6 months) I’ve rewired my brain to develop what I call “emotional tolerance.”
+As I’ve practiced the SDF for the last couple years (with extra diligence the last 6 months) I’ve rewired my brain to develop what I call emotional tolerance.
+This is your willingness to sit with your discomfort without getting swept away by it.
+In Positive Psychology, they refer to it as grit.

 Some synonyms for grit are: courage, bravery, backbone, strength of character, toughness, determination, tenacity, and endurance.

+Giving up dieting was one of the best decisions of my life.
 Choosing to feel awful instead of reaching for food is a decision that I have to make on a daily basis.
+They are both really good decisions.

 If you’d like to learn more about this unique approach to stop overeating, grab my free ebook below that explains more about Psycho-Spiritual Wellness: